mappls-api/mappls-web-maps-js/README.md

 **Please Note**: Mappls(MapmyIndia) may extend and enhance functionality for its interactive map API in future, which will be documented in this section, and which will be available through the Mappls.

+## Getting Access

+Before using the API in the your solution, please ensure that the related access is enabled in the [Mappls Console](https://auth.mappls.com/console/), within your app - be it for Mobile OR Web or Cloud integration.

+1. Copy and paste the key from your `credentials` section from your API [keys](https://auth.mappls.com/console/) into the `access_token` query parameter.
+    - Your static key can be secured by whitelisting its usage for particular IPs (in case of cloud app usage) OR a set of domains (in case of a web app)
+    - Your static key obtained from your Console is to be passed as a query parameter: `access_token`.

+## Authentication Object - `access_token` mandatory query parameter.

+-  `access_token`: "hklmgbwzrxncdyavtsuojqpiefrbhqplnm".

 ## Getting Started

 Now that you’re all caught up with the features let’s get down right to them implementing and look at how can you integrate our interactive Map to your Website from scratch.